 Somebody once told me, that if you use the same colors as Henri Matisse, your painting will turn out well no matter what else you do.
-But that seems a bit fake to me.
-A little too easy.
-Or perhaps I just don’t like to copy.
-Instead, I have developed my own palette - not like that of Matisse.
-(Although I love and admire Matisse’s art.)
+I haven't tried it, but it's probably true.
+Because the choise of colour surely defines a persons taste and expression.

-The colors I use most often are inspired by the muted palette that is so popular in Copenhagen.
-But I also like to add some bright ultramarine blue – just like Matisse.
-I have been loved his paintings since I was a child, and I remember visiting museums in France with my family as child.
+The colors I use most often are inspired by the muted palette that is so popular in the Nordics.
+I think of them as earth scale colours.
+But I also like to add some bright ultramarine blue.

-I think that selecting the right combination of colors is an endless source of discovery and joy.
-And I think it is good to keep experimenting.
+Selecting the right combination of colors is a lot of fun because there always surprises, when you keep experimenting.
 When I first learned to paint, I craved surprising color combinations and I was drawn to bold, vivid colors.
 And I loved to use many, many colors in one painting.
-But as my style had evolved and matured, I find that less is more.
+But now I find that less is more.

 And here is another secret about favorite colors, that I have discovered for myself: They keep changing slightly with time.
 Some colors just draw me in again and again with just small variations.
 Whereas other colors are a rare guest.
-And if you ask me about my favorite colors, you probably won't get the exact same answer twice.
+And if you ask a person about their favorite colors, you probably won't get the exact same answer twice.